joshua-9402/cpet-140-final-project/README.md

 - Use clear, descriptive titles.
 - Provide detailed descriptions, including steps to reproduce, expected vs. actual behavior, and screenshot or the error logs.
 - Assign appropriate labels:
-  - `bug` - something is not working as expected
+  - `bug` - nothing is working as expected
   - `documentation` - improvements or additions to documentation
   - `enhancement` - new feature or request
   - `help wanted` - assistance needed